-- a) Part time employees shall give 2 weeks' written notice to Director. - b) Full-time employees shall give 30 days' written notice to the Director. - c) Director shall give 30 days' written notice to the Chairman of the Personnel Committee. - XV.
-Professional Development: Yearly dues for New York Library Association and the American Library Association will be paid by the Board.
+- a) Part time employees shall give 2 weeks' written notice to Director. - b) Full-time employees shall give 30 days' written notice to the Director. - c) Director shall give 30 days' written notice to the Chair of the Personnel Committee.

+XV.
+Professional Development:

+Annual dues for library associations will be paid at the Board's discretion.